Skip to content

 1. What stresses push the PCs past their self-imposed limits?

-2. How do they discover mind-merging?
+2. How do they discover Merge?

-3. How do kinetics solve the power source problem?
+3. How do kinetics discover Gestalt?

 Cetacean Knowledge